 My mom had some recipes – especially her croquettes recipes (both the potato and the rice)– which she made over and over again for decades.
 First, she made them for her husband, then for her kids, and finally for her grandkids.
 And if she had lived long enough to see the birth of my first grandchild (what would have been her first great-grandchild), I know she would have continued to make the old classics, steeped in family history.
 As my family continues to grow, I hope to build the same legacy around good food that she did – and I know that these potato & salmon croquettes will definitely be a part of that legacy.

-So cheers to classic recipes like this one for the Best Salmon Croquettes Recipe.
+So cheers to leftover salmon recipes.
 Simple, easy, and delicious, I know this is one that I’ll be making for years to come!

 THANKS SO MUCH for following and being part of the She loves biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.